 Further, encourage managers to hit goals and targets throughout the year by offering a bonus.
 While they earn a portion of commission on each sale, a year-end or quarterly bonus could help managers keep an eye on the big picture and the overall sales goals.
 The bonus can be calculated based on how well the sales team your manager leads hits a regular goal or it can be a predetermined amount only collected if the team reaches a specific objective.

 Core can help you manage all levels of hierarchical overrides and commission payouts.
-Drop us a line or set up a free demo and we’ll show you how we can optimize even your most complex sales commission processes.
+Contact us or set up a free demo and we’ll show you how we can optimize even your most complex sales commission processes.